okinta/IQFeedConnectors/README.md

-# IQFeedConnectors
+# README

-Provides mechanisms for connecting to IQFeed using C# and IQFeed.CSharpApiClient
+Provides mechanisms for connecting to IQFeed using C# and IQFeed.CSharpApiClient.